 The Stock Plan Amendment and Restatement described herein has been approved by the Company's Board of Directors, including all of the Company's independent directors, based upon, among other factors, the recommendation of the Board's Compensation Committee and advice from Mercer Human Resource Consulting ("Mercer"), a nationally recognized, outside compensation advisor, and has been authorized and approved by M&F, in its capacity as the Company's majority stockholder.
 The Company's Directors and officers are eligible to receive awards under the Stock Plan, at the discretion of the Compensation Committee in its administration of the Stock Plan.
-Although the Company's officers or Directors, each of them could be viewed as having a potential interest in the approval of the Stock Plan.
-Ame ndment and Restatement in so far as they are eligible to be receipients of future stock-based awards under the Stock Plan.
+Although the Company cannot currently determine the number of shares subject to awards that may be granted in the future to the Company's officers or Directors, each of them could be viewed as having a potential interest in the approval of the Stock Plan Ame ndment and Restatement in so far as they are eligible to be recipients of future stock-based awards under the Stock Plan.